bjw7654/wedding-website/faq.md

 ## What should I wear?

-The dress code is **cocktail / formal**.
-The ceremony is outdoors on grass, so consider block heels or flats.
+The dress code is **cocktail attire**.

 ## Can I bring a guest?

 Your invitation and RSVP will list the number of seats reserved for you.
-If you have questions, just reach out to us directly.

 ## Are kids welcome?